arghodayah/Youtube-Comments-Analyzer/README.md

 # Youtube Comments Analyzer
 ### Youtube comments topics modeling and sentiment analyzer

 Youtube Comments Analyzer is a Python scripted tool to collect and analyze Youtube's videos comments (in Arabic).
 Tool provides the service of sentiment analysis and topics modeling based on arguments submitted by user.
+All fetched comments are saved in a MongoDB named "yt" inside collection named "comments".

 Sentiment analyzer is being trained using 1000 positive-labeled and another 1000 negative-labeled tweets with accuracy of ~88% based on 80% training and 20% test sets.
 Accuracy may found lower with text and comments analysis as a result of dialect phrases.